Baker McKenzie

 When you’re not on the road, there’s some high-quality work to get stuck into in London.
 Trainees report that “the firm puts a real emphasis on training and up-skilling trainees”, which appears to translate mostly into informal training from supervisors — better hope you get a good one!
 Luckily, most trainees seem to, and another spy reassures Legal Cheek that there are also lots of “extra resources available through the BakerWorld intranet” to complement your learning.
 This insider has a particularly nice story to tell about their supervisor’s training: “My supervisor — who despite being the global head of one of the practice areas — has met with me every week to go through what I am working on and consistently includes me in his deals.”

 Before you get too excited, no one said you wouldn’t be doing any admin — BM trainees are certainly still expected to do “a fair amount of due diligence and admin” tasks.
-But this can sometimes act as a welcome breather from the stress of being given more responsibility.
+But this can sometimes act as a welcomed breather from the stress of being given more responsibility.
 One rookie reminisces about a recent brush with the stress of the job: “I found myself basically running a closing when the associate on the matter was on holiday, it was a little stressful to deal with as a first seat trainee but I think it was good for my overall professional development.”
 We bet they needed a holiday after that!

 But with more responsibility comes more work, and longer hours — you’re likely to be in the office until around 8pm, on average.
 It’s hard to be too precise though — the proximity of nose to grindstone will depend a lot on the seat and what work comes in.
 Work/life balance apparently ranges from “very up and down” in transactional seats to “more balanced” on the advisory side.
 “Some weeks I’ve been working in the taxi home at 2:00 AM, waking up in the morning and not having any time to shower or change before starting it all over again!
 However, some weeks I’ve had very little on so I’ve mainly worked on pro bono matters and administrative tasks, which are encouraged by the partners.
-Generally people are understanding even in busy periods as long as you are communicative, being super responsive goes a long way!”, shares one insider.
+Generally people are understanding even in busy periods as long as you are communicative, being super responsive goes a long way”, shares one insider.
 Fortunately, “work providers are generally very good at flagging where work can be done the next day”, and overall work/life balance at the firm is described as being “better than expected”.

 Luckily it is an altogether happier story when it comes to company in the workplace.
 There’s reportedly a “sense of camaraderie among trainees”, and generally “everyone is incredibly friendly and supportive”.
 One rookie enthuses: “Everyone in my intake is super nice, but they’re all also ambitious, smart, switched on.
 In casual conversations we often flip between discussing current events and market trends to just having a laugh.”
 This may explain the lively social life ― the Blackfriar Pub is apparently “BM HQ after 5:30pm on a Friday”.